 $ sbt "gatling:testOnly com.ericsson.gerrit.plugins.highavailability.scenarios.CloneUsingHAGerrit2"

 This is a scenario that can serve as an example for how to start testing an HA Gerrit system.
 That scenario tries to clone a project created on gerrit 1 (port 8081) but from gerrit 2 (on 8082).
 The scenario therefore expects Gerrit HA to have properly synchronized the new project from 1 to 2.
-That project gets deleted after, here using HA Gerrit straight (through default http port 80).
+That project gets deleted after, here using HA Gerrit straight (no specific port).

 Scenario scala source files and their companion json resource ones are stored under the usual src/test directories.
 That structure follows the scala package one from the scenario classes.
 The core framework expects such a directory structure for both the scala and resources (json data) files.